Ultimate Blonde Neutralizing Spray FAQs

 - As a refreshing service in the salon between color appointments

 This Neutralizing Spray contains blue and violet pigments that will neutralize undesired warmth in the hair—it is most neutralizing at levels 9 and 10 and less neutralizing at a level 8.
 The final color application is to be applied directly on top of Neutralizing Spray.
 This product can also be used as a standalone toner.
 Because Neutralizing Spray was developed with direct dyes, the neutralization will have limited longevity.
-If you are not following up the Neutralizing Spray with an application of Semi or Tinta Color, Keune suggests the client purchase Silver Reflex Shampoo and/or Silver Reflex Conditioner to maintain his or her hair color between visits.
+If you are not following up the Neutralizing Spray with an application of Semi or Tinta Color, Keune suggests the client purchase Silver Savior Shampoo and/or Silver Savior Conditioner to maintain his or her hair color between visits.

 Why Use Ultimate Blonde Neutralizing Spray?